-- This additonal information wopuld be best placed below the figure on the page but can also be placed in appendices.
-If you choose the apendices option then please provide a properly formatted hyperlink to this below the image.
+- This additional information would be best placed below the figure on the page but can also be placed in appendices.
+If you choose the apendices option then provide a properly formatted hyperlink to this below the image.

 Links are made more accessible by making sure that the link is descriptive.
-Rather than saying "click here" tell the user where they will be directed or what they will be downloading.
+Rather than writing "click here", tell the user where they will be directed or what they will be downloading.

-Tables can be particularly tricky for screen readers to navigate.
-The software will often not identify table headings and so these need to be specified by the creator.
+Tables can be tricky for screen readers to navigate.
+The software will not always identify table headings, so you need to specify these.
 Adding descriptive alt-text will also help the user.
 Follow the steps to create an accessible table.